-- Two tours a day, but plan for about two hours for the tour and any samplings you do
+- Two tours a day, but plan about two hours for the tour and any samplings you do.

 The Tap Room

-The tap room itself had a lot of fun memorabilia for the history of the company and was a very open and welcoming place to relax.
-We met out tour guide Bobby, who was great, and headed into the brewery itself.
+The taproom had a lot of fun memorabilia on the history of the company and was a very open and welcoming place to relax.
+We met our tour guide Bobby, who was great and headed into the brewery.

 Read the full history on their site but here is a small synopsis:

-Gottlieb Brekle bought an old beer-and-billiards saloon on Pacific Street near Russian Hill for $3,500, transforming it into the brewery that, twenty-five years later, would be renamed Anchor.
+Gottlieb Brekle bought an old beer-and-billiards saloon on Pacific Street near Russian Hill for $3,500, transforming it into the brewery that, twenty-five years later, would be renamed, Anchor.
 Prohibition effectively shut Anchor down in 1920.
-There may have been a few “activities” during Prohibition and the era of bootlegging, but there is no record of Anchor Brewery doing anything—legal or illegal—during this time, other than waiting with the rest of San Francisco for the return of Anchor Steam Beer.
+There may have been a few “activities” during Prohibition and the era of bootlegging.
+Still, there is no record of Anchor Brewery doing anything—legal or illegal—during this time, other than waiting with the rest of San Francisco for the return of Anchor Steam Beer.

 A young Stanford grad named Fritz Maytag learned that the makers of his favorite beer were soon to close their doors forever.
 Despite its primitive equipment and financial condition, Fritz rushed to buy 51% of the historic little San Francisco brewery —for a few thousand dollars—rescuing Anchor from imminent bankruptcy.
 After 45 years, Fritz Maytag, having inspired thousands of craft brewers, announces his retirement with the sale of Anchor Brewing to Keith Greggor and Tony Foglio.
 Anchor’s new owners make plans to preserve and expand the iconic brand’s operations and cement its position as a leader in craft brewing and artisan distilling.

-As soon as you start the tour you are greeted with the three big copper vats that process the beer.
-These things are so awesome and the highlight of the tour as they are beautiful and historic.
-When you see stuff about Anchor Brewing online this is always what you see and it is amazing to see in person.
-The copper vats with the old brick building is a unique juxtaposition of the history.
+As soon as you start the tour, you are greeted with the three big copper vats that process the beer.
+These things are so awesome and the highlight of the tour as they are both beautiful and historic.
+When you see stuff about Anchor Brewing online, these vats are always what you see.

-One of these rooms was the hops closet, which was a room literally full of hops.
-It seemed like there was at least 6 different type of hops all laid out in this room like a farm.
+One of these rooms was the hops closet, which was a room full of hops.
+There were many different types of hops all laid out in this room like a farm.

-After that we proceeded down into the chilling area where the beer sits, is hopped and gets the CO2 back into it.
-Outside of the cooling area it was fun to see the crazy system of conveyor belts where the boxes of beer were moved around above your head, kinda like a scene from Willy Wonka and the Chocolate Factory.
+After that, we proceeded down into the chilling area where the beer sits, gets hopped, and gets the CO2 put back into it.
+Outside of the cooling zone, it was fun to see the crazy system of conveyor belts where the boxes of beer were moved around above your head, kind of like a scene from Willy Wonka and the Chocolate Factory.

-It is crazy how much beer you can taste for free here after the tour, if that is your thing.
+It is crazy how much beer you can taste for free here after the tour if that is your thing.
 They give everyone 4 oz pours of all 8 of their beers.
 It is a relaxed atmosphere where you can interact with the workers and just hang out and ask questions.
-They also have cheap merchandise which is cool to see as so many breweries charge a crazy amount to buy any souvenirs.
+They also have cheap merchandise, which is refreshing to see as so many breweries charge a crazy amount to buy any souvenirs.

-All in all Anchor Brewery is one of California’s best.
-The people are awesome and the tour is historic and fun.
-I highly recommend it, if you can get into a tour and even if you do not drink beer you will enjoy seeing this unique part of San Francisco history.
-Check out the rest of the pictures and be sure to leave a comment below.
+All in all, Anchor Brewery is one of California’s best.
+The people are fantastic, and the tour is historic and fun.
+I highly recommend it if you can get on a tour, and even if you do not drink beer, you will enjoy seeing this unique part of San Francisco history.